ray-project/enhancements/reps/2024-12-4-ray-service-incr-upgrade.md

 - max_surge_percent represents the maximum allowed percentage increase in capacity during a scaling operation.
 It limits how much the new total capacity can exceed the original target capacity.
     - The formula is: target_capacity_old + target_capacity_new <= (100% + max_surge_percent)

-After adding the above field to the Ray Serve chema, these APIs will be added to the KubeRay CR spec and can be specified by the user as follows:
+After adding the above field to the Ray Serve schema, these APIs will be added to the KubeRay CR spec and can be specified by the user as follows:

 ```sh
 type RayServiceUpgradeSpec struct {